bootchk/sleepSyncAgent/README.md

 A sleep synchronization algorithm for ultra low power radio networks

 Work in progress.

 Status:
-Usually compiles clean.
+-usually compiles clean.
-Main idea of algorithm is fleshed out.
+-main idea of algorithm is fleshed out
-Implementing a platform layer for TI-RTOS and Bluetooth stack on target TI's CC2650.
+-building it as a static library
+-designing platform layers (both ARM architecture)
+-- target Nordic nrf52, without OS, using raw protocol -- target TI CC2650, with TI-RTOS, and datagram on Bluetooth stack

+Platform layers are implemented elsewhere.
+This project, as library, wedges into another project that implements platform.

 Characteristics of the algorithm: